ablanco1950/Directs_Object_Following_Lane/README.md

 In this project, the driver's lane is not followed but rather the adjacent one to the right, but as the lane detection is based on the treatment developed in the project https://github.com/subin60/lane-detection with some adaptations and simplifications , there is a favor in the detection of this lane that the driver is following.

+01/01/2024
+A program is incorporated that detects the lane on a low-performance video and in nighttime conditions and vertical trees, streetlights on the sides of the lane that can be detected as lines:
+VIDEODirects_Object_Following_Lane-PoorVisibilityConditions.py
+The success is achieved by adjusting the parameters corresponding to ROI, region of interest, and mask with thresold of the color to be detected (the white of the lane).

 References: